 Non-traditional channel partners like ISVs and OEMs are important to Boomi, but so are integrators.

 “Some of our integrator partners are small, focused consultancies around cloud companies like Netsuite and Salesforce who do integration work for their customers,” Tavolaro said.
-“A lot of the traditional channel doesn’t the depth of the platform that we provide, but we are a good fit for ones who want a true enterprise integration platform.
+“A lot of the traditional channel doesn’t need the depth of the platform that we provide, but we are a good fit for ones who want a true enterprise integration platform.
 We are getting a lot of interest now from players that are functionally aligned around areas like human capital solutions and health care solutions, because we can build an integration that they can leverage in the market.
 The fact that we are a true ‘born in the cloud’ solution ourselves, which requires very little upfront investment, is also important to them.
 They can subscribe and be on the next day.”